eseidel/space_traders/README.md

 * Fix miners to know when to leave a system (when prices are too low).
 * Teach miners how to coordinate with haulers to sell their goods further away.
 * Add refining
-* Add gas siphoning
 * Buy traders when trading is more profitable than mining, and vice versa.
 * Remove all use of maxJumps and use distance or maxWaypoints instead.
   Jumps will get the wrong answers in dense areas of the galaxy.
 * Be able to buy miners outside of the main system.
-* Calculate "wait time" when servicing a ship.
 * Try changing deal finding heuristic to only consider buy price.
 * Spread out traders across the galaxy better.
 * buy-in-a-loop for small tradeVolumes gets worse as we have more ships.
   This is likely the #1 contributor to "wait time".
   Every place we return null to loop has the same problem.
-* Record which ship generated a survey?
+* Record which ship generated a survey and with what mounts?
 * Allow ships to buy from the same location at high trade volumes?
-* Have one thread be generating instructions and another thread executing.
-  When execution hits an error, just throw it back to the generator thread.
-  Run each of the ships as separate "programs".
-  Unclear if multi-threaded will work OK with json files.
 * Make Survey selection find a value point and then look back further than the last 100 surveys for surveys above that value.
 * Print warnings when our predicted buy/sell price differs from actual.